 Most people like to think of themselves as animal lovers.
 We think negatively about people who say they don’t like animals.
 I always called myself an animal lover yet I ate animals.
 I wasn’t lying.
 I’m pretty sure that if I had to personally choose the animal that would be slaughtered for my dinner and see her killed with my own eyes, I would have opted for salad.
 The problem is that most of us don’t see the billions of animals that are bred, held captive and killed for our food.
-They are a nameless, faceless mass that are out of sight and out of mind.
+They are a nameless, faceless mass that is out of sight and out of mind.
 What happens when we stop to look and think about the animals we eat as individual beings who feel pain and joy, who love and mourn, who cherish and lose families, who die yet want to live?
 It might seem strange to have to convince people of reasons why any living being should be allowed to live and yet the reality is that we do.
 Here are just 10 of the animals we should love, not eat.

-Cows are gentle animals who are affectionate, emotional and intelligent.
+Cows are gentle animals who are affectionate, emotional, and intelligent.
 Mahatma Gandhi described a cow as “a poem of compassion.”
 Cows are certainly deserving of our compassion as well as our understanding and respect.
-Cows are very intelligent, curious, communicative, able to think critically, problem solve and have very good memories.
+Cows are very intelligent, curious, communicative, able to think critically, problem-solve, and have very good memories.
 They are highly emotional, forming friendships and close bonds.
-Cows have strong maternal bonds and are attentive, protective and loving parents.
+Cows have strong maternal bonds and are attentive, protective, and loving parents.
 When a calf is taken away, the mother will cry and bellow for hours, even days, and fall into a deep depression.
 Mother cows will search for their babies, visibly distressed, just as the calves cry for their mother.

 Cows can live up to 20 years but cows raised for meat are slaughtered when less than two years old and calves killed for veal don’t get to live more than a few months.
 If you think just being meat-free is enough, think again.
 Dairy cows are sent to slaughter when their milk production slows, usually around the age of four.
 There is no reason to eat cows or their body fluids when there are so many amazing vegan meats and non-dairy milks and cheeses available.
 Read more in 10 Things to Love about Cows.

-In the Chinese zodiac, the pig represents fortune, honesty and happiness.
-How appropriate for this honest, happy animal that is smart, lovable and forgiving.
-Scientists have determined that not only are pigs smart, they are smarter than dogs, some primates and three-year old children.
+In the Chinese zodiac, the pig represents fortune, honesty, and happiness.
+How appropriate for this honest, happy animal that is smart, lovable, and forgiving.
+Scientists have determined that not only are pigs smart, they are smarter than dogs, some primates, and three-year-old children.
 They are ranked as the fourth most intelligent creature on Earth!
 There are some bad stereotypes out there about pigs like how they are sloppy or eat too much.
 None of that is true.
 In fact, pigs are very clean animals who can live indoors just like dogs and cats.
 They can be very picky eaters.
-They eat slowly, nibbling and savoring their food and like to eat a variety of foods.
-Pigs are highly social, playful and form close bonds.
+They eat slowly, nibbling, and savoring their food and like to eat a variety of foods.
+Pigs are highly social, playful, and form close bonds.
 They are very good mothers and are anxious when separated from their babies.
-Pigs are compassionate, forgiving and are highly emotional beings.
+Pigs are compassionate, forgiving, and are highly emotional beings.

-However, pigs do not get to be clean, happy or raise their families.
+However, pigs do not get to be clean, happy, or raise their families.
 They could live 10-12 years but are slaughtered at six months old because too many people think “everything is better with bacon.”
 Instead, eat any of the many types of vegan bacon and learn more in 10 Phenomenal Reasons to Love Pigs.

 I used to think I couldn’t live without chicken but I learned that it is the chickens who couldn’t live with me eating them.
-Chickens, which are descended from dinosaurs, are amazing, intelligent and affectionate animals.
+Chickens, which are descended from dinosaurs, are amazing, intelligent, and affectionate animals.
 Chickens are intelligent animals who can solve complex problems, understand cause and effect, and anticipate and plan for the future.
 Chickens dream, have great memories and complex communication systems.
 They are also good teachers as mother hens begin to teach calls to their babies while they are still in their eggs.
 Hens are loving and affectionate toward their chicks and show empathy for them as well for other hens.
 Mama hens also defend their babies from predators.

 Sadly, there are more chickens raised and killed for food than all other animals combined.
 In the U.S alone, over eight billion chickens are killed each year – that’s almost 300 per second!
 The natural life span of a chicken can be up to 10 years but chickens bred for meat are usually killed as babies at less than two months old.
 Egg-laying hens are slaughtered when they no longer lay enough eggs at around one to two years old.
 Read 10 Things to Love about Chickens while you enjoy some Crispy Tofu Nuggets and Chicken-Less Burgers.